spielerkapitan/Remastered_Tux_Racer_1.1/README.md

 Image Editor ( i used RealWorld Paint ) - for modifying images

-Audacity - for modiying music and audio
+Audacity - for modifying music and audio